Skip to main content

 Automated Security Updates

-• SQL injection via search fields, comment forms, and URL parameters
+• SQL injection probing search fields, comment forms and exposed URL parameters

-• Brute force attacks against wp-login.php and xmlrpc.php
+• Brute force runs against wp-login.php and xmlrpc.php, often from botnets

-• File inclusion attacks that attempt to load malicious code from external servers
+• File inclusion attempts pulling malicious payloads from external servers

 01 / 06